GluuFederation/docs-ce-prod/3.0.1/source/authn-guide/cas.md

 2. Edit `/opt/gluu/jetty/identity/conf/shibboleth3/idp/attribute-filter.xml.vm`
 template file by putting an `AttributeFilterPolicy` bean provided below right before the closing `</AttributeFilterPolicyGroup>` tag at the end of it.
-Be careful to not get caught in some Velocity's loop (note the control words startings with `"#"`), where attribute ids are ids assigned to corresponding attributes in `/opt/shibboleth-idp/conf/attribute-resolver.xml` file (those are `internal names` which don't always correspond to names displayed in web UI); you can also learn them by checking the "Name" field when viewing attribute's properties in web UI (`Configuration` -> `Attributes` page).
-You must use a regexp defining your application instead of `"https:\/\/([A-Za-z0-9_-]+\.)*example\.org(:\d+)?\/.*"` Using `".*"` as pattern can serve as a wildcard (`allow-all`) rule in a test setup.
+Properties named `attributeID` you can see there are ids assigned to corresponding attributes in `/opt/shibboleth-idp/conf/attribute-resolver.xml` file (those are "internal names" which don't always correspond to names displayed in web UI); you can also learn them by checking the "Name" field when viewing attribute's properties in web UI (`Configuration` -> `Attributes` page) When placint the bean, be careful to put it within some Velocity's loop there (note the control words startings with `"#"`).
+You must use a regexp defining your application instead of `"https:\/\/([A-Za-z0-9_-]+\.)*example\.org(:\d+)?\/.*"` Pattern like `".*"` may be used as a wildcard to create an "allow-all" definition for a test setup.
 In case you need to add several CAS filtering rules, make sure their `id` properties differ.

 3. Restart the oxTrust's service to re-generated new files from updated templates: